khushisingh2200/Embedded-log-analyzer/README.md

 # Embedded Log Analyzer
+This is one of my recent projects where I focussed on building a structured approach to log monitoring and system diagnostics.

-A Python-based tool to analyze embedded system log files and detect warnings and errors automatically.
+This is a Python-based tool to analyze embedded system log files and detect warnings and errors automatically.

+# Problem Statement
+Embedded Systems generate large volumes of logs during execution.
+Manually analyzing these logs are time consuming and error prone.
+This tool automates:
+1) Log parsing
+2) Error/Warning detection
+3) System health evaluation

 ## Features
 - Reads log files